quickkennedy/candyhud/customizations/enabled/readme.txt

 * hudplayerhealth-broesel.res - Enables the broesel health cross.
 Do not use conjunction with other hudplayerhealth files
-* hudplayerhealth-prism.res - Enables the prism hud health cross.
+* hudplayerhealth-prism.res - Enables the prism hud health cross next to the health.
 Do not use conjunction with other hudplayerhealth files
 * hudplayerhealth-cross.res - Enables a cross next to the health value.
 Do not use conjunction with other hudplayerhealth files

 experimental ones: